jtrefke/jitsi-meet-video-conference-server/README.md

 operating system (Time To Live (TTL)).
 Depending on the provider or plan this may be configurable or not and take up to a couple of hours.
-To account for this TTL there's an additional wait period that can be specified in the template for the installation to wait so that the DNS record will definitely be updated when needed (for example for the SSL certificate verification).
+To account for this TTL there is an additional wait period that can be specified in the template for the installation to wait so that the DNS record will definitely be updated when needed (for example for the SSL certificate verification).